-Groups of undertakings with independent subsidiaries may, subject to the agreement of the collaborative committees of the subsidiaries involved, establish joint collaborative committees under the auspices of the parent company, containing representatives from the collaborative committees of the subsidiaries.
+Groups of undertakings with independent subsidiaries may, subject to the agreement of the collaboration committees of the subsidiaries involved, establish joint collaboration committees under the auspices of the parent company, containing representatives from the collaboration committees of the subsidiaries.
 Matters of common interest to the subsidiaries may be discussed in this committee.
-Similarly, under special circumstances, the collaborative committee of the parent company may take over the role of the collaborative committees of individual subsidiaries.
-A joint collaborative committee under the auspices of the parent company shall be abolished if either party, i.e. the representatives of the employees on the committee or the representatives of the undertaking on the committee, so demand with at least one month's notice.
+Similarly, under special circumstances, the collaboration committee of the parent company may take over the role of the collaboration committees of individual subsidiaries.
+A joint collaboration committee under the auspices of the parent company shall be abolished if either party, i.e. the representatives of the employees on the committee or the representatives of the undertaking on the committee, so demand with at least one month's notice.